open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 1. **Share your motivation**: Briefly explain why you raised the issue.
 For example, "I'm passionate about improving accessibility because I believe everyone should have equal access to information."
 2. **Summarize the issue**: Briefly describe the issue you wrote so your readers have context.
 For example, "I raised an issue to add alt text to images in the project's 'About Us' page."
 3. **Describe the impact:** Briefly state how the resolution of the issue will improve the project.
-For example, "This will help people who use screen readers to understand the content better."
+For example, "This will help people who use screen readers understand the content better."

 #### Highlighting PRs